Get ready to binge-watch some of the best films of all time and write essays about films with our essay examples and prompts.

 “Galvanized by the genre’s ability to promote empathy and face down the ineffable monsters of our daily lives, Barkan’s exploration of how others use horror to heal and grow speaks to the wider impact of our engagement with these movies that are so often dismissed as having little moral value.”

 Initially criticized for enabling sadistic tendencies, horror films are now proven to provide a relieving experience and psychological ease to their audience.
 Numerous theories about the mental health benefits of watching horror films have emerged.
 But beyond these profound reasons, horror films could be a great source of thrilling fun.
+You might also be interested in these essays about The Great Gatsby.

 2. Reel Truth: Is Film School Worth It? by Jon Gann